 The purpose of these requirements is to provide uniform administrative guidance for City of Albuquerque Social Services Agreements awarded by any City Department.
-Unless specifically exempted, Contractors are expected to understand and shall comply with all applicable
+Unless specifically exempted, Contractors are expected to understand and shall comply with all applicable requirements contained herein.
+Failure to comply may result in disallowed costs, Suspension or Termination of contracts, or other sanctions including but not limited to returning of funds.

-A. Mission

-The Department of Family and Community Services provides quality health and Social Services, housing, recreation and education to improve the quality of life for the Albuquerque community.
-For the purposes of these requirements, the Social Services Agreements encompass a wide range of activities, leveraging local, state, and federal resources to create and maintain viable communities and a supportive living environment for the Albuquerque community.

-B. Applicability
+A. Applicability

-(1) Unless otherwise specified, these requirements apply to Social Services Agreements and specify threshold requirements applicable to all Contractors.

-(2) Through the City procurement process, entities may be awarded contracts for services similar to those encompassed in the definition of Social Services Agreements.
-In the event that such a situation arises, the administration of the contract shall be governed by these requirements.

-(3) These requirements apply to all Social Services agreements awarded by City of Albuquerque's Department of Family and Community Services, including agreements in which the Contractor is referred to as a sub-recipient of the City, except as noted in the Waiver provisions, or unless preempted by the requirements of a specific funding source.

-(4) At the discretion of the Department, other types of contracts not falling within the definition of Social Services agreements may be required to conform to these requirements.
+- (1) Unless otherwise specified, these requirements apply to Social Services Agreements and specify threshold requirements applicable to all Contractors. - (2) Through the City procurement process, entities may be awarded contracts for services similar to those encompassed in the definition of Social Services Agreements.
+In the event that such a situation arises, the administration of the contract shall be governed by these requirements. - (3) These requirements apply to all Social Services agreements awarded by the City of Albuquerque, including agreements in which the Contractor is referred to as a subrecipient of the City, except as noted in the Waiver provisions, or unless preempted by the requirements of a specific funding source. - (4) At the discretion of the Department, other types of contracts not falling within the definition of Social Services agreements may be required to conform to these requirements.

-C. Beneficiary Populations
+B. Beneficiary Populations

 (1) Lower Income Populations as defined by the Request for Proposal and contract.

 Documentation required for verification of income shall be specified in the contract.

-(2) Other Characteristics and Beneficiary Populations.
-Specific characteristics applicable to specific funding sources may apply, which include:

-(a) Persons with disabilities

-(b) Senior citizens

-(c) Other individual requirements applicable to specific funding sources or in response to emergency needs.
+- (2) Beneficiary populations, as indicated by specific Departments, to meet the needs of the community, which include but not be limited to: - (a) Persons with disabilities - (b) Senior citizens - (c) Other individual requirements applicable to specific funding sources or in response to emergency needs.